ska-sa/katgpucbf/doc/benchmarking.rst

 Determining the success model is non-trivial and an incorrect model could lead to inaccurate answers (as a simple example, a model that considers trials to be perfect would reduce to classical binary search, which as already discussed is problematic).
-The benchmark script also supports a "calibration" mode, in which every candidate rate is tested a large number of times and the fraction of successes is printed.
+The fgpu benchmark script also supports a "calibration" mode, in which every candidate rate is tested a large number of times and the fraction of successes is printed.
 This does not automatically feed this information back into the (hard-coded) model.

 .. option:: --calibrate